pokharelsampada/pokharelsampada/README.md

 # Hi there!
 I am Sampada!

 I am a sophomore at Brandeis University.
 I am planning on majoring it from Computer Science and Business.

+## About me!
+I was born and raised in Nepal.
+I love listening to music and watching kdramas.

+## Major related classes
+* COSI 10a
+* COSI 12b
+* BUS 6a
+* BUS10a
+* BUS51a

 ## Github stats
 <img align="left" src="https://github-readme-stats.vercel.app/api?username=pokharelsampada&show_icons=true&include_all_commits=true&count_private=true" alt="Sampada's github stats" />